lukaskollmer/yo/docs/readme.md

 ```

 There are two builtin identifiers:
-- `#nil`: a value describing the absence of a value
+- `#nil`: a value indicating the absence of a value
 - `#function`: evaluates to the name of the current function